Section 3: Mid-Band Instability

-A step motor is highly resonant because it is a mass-spring system.
+A stepper motor is highly resonant because it is a mass-spring system.
 The “mass” portion is the rotor and load inertia while the “spring” portion is the restoring torque of the magnetic field that drags the rotor along.
 Because of this, velocity lags torque by 90 degrees.

 The drive is a current source in the constant torque region and adds no additional phase lag.
-In the constant power region however, the drive is a voltage source so it introduces an additional 90 degree phase lag.
+In the constant power region, however, the drive is a voltage source so it introduces an additional 90-degree phase lag.
 The total phase lag now is 180 degrees, which is a setup for a sustained and building motor oscillation.
 This oscillation is commonly called mid-band instability or mid-band resonance.

 The drive remedies this instability by adding a second-order, or viscous, damping.
 This damping decreases the total phase lag so the motor cannot sustain oscillation, much in the same way shock absorbers damp the mass-spring suspension of a vehicle.
 This is illustrated in Figure 4.

 The figure below shows the effect of uncompensated mid-band resonance.
 Though it is possible to accelerate through the resonant region, it is not possible to operate the motor continuously in the speed band without mid-band resonance compensation.
-This is because the oscillation that causes the motor to stall takes from half a second to 10 seconds to build to amplitude sufficient to stall the motor.
+This is because the oscillation that causes the motor to stall takes from half a second to 10 seconds to build to an amplitude sufficient to stall the motor.

 In the market to purchase an industry leading stepper motor driver?
 Browse our selection of high-quality motor controllers today.